Gabito meets Pacifica . . .

-The FY2018 financial statements are likely to be treated the same way, according to the auditor at the M19Aug Audit Cttee.
+The auditor told the M19Aug Audit Cttee that the FY2018 financial statements were likely to be treated the same way, & this proved to be so.
 Please see the next note.

-4. The FY2017 financial statements, in not carrying an auditor’s opinion, cannot be relied upon by anyone, not least potential grantors & donors: their material accuracy, & so being a fair representation of Pacifica’s financial position, was NOT vouched for by the auditors.
+4. The FY2017 & FY2018 financial statements, in not carrying an auditor’s opinion, cannot be relied upon by anyone, not least potential grantors & donors: their material accuracy, & so being a fair representation of Pacifica’s financial position, was NOT vouched for by the auditors . . .

-The statements are effectively worthless – their only worth is deleterious to Pacifica, telling the reader that that year’s financial records & supporting documentation were so incomplete that the auditors couldn’t offer an opinion about the statements.
-The FY2017 statements can’t be used for any grant applications or sent to potential donors.
+The statements are effectively worthless – in fact it’s worse, because their only worth is deleterious to Pacifica, telling the reader that that year’s financial records & supporting documentation were so incomplete that the auditors couldn’t offer an opinion about the statements.
+Given their status, the FY2017 & FY2018 statements can’t be used for any grant applications or sent to potential donors.
 I have examined this in more detail at https://pacificaradiowatch.home.blog/2019/07/19/fy2017-auditor-refuses-to-declare-that-the-statements-are-materially-accurate/

-Worryingly, half a dozen or so members of PNB cttees, speaking publicly, haven’t grasped this.
+Worryingly, half a dozen or so members of PNB cttees, speaking publicly about the FY2017 auditor’s report, haven’t grasped this.

-“I would imagine though, for the 2018, you’re still going to receive a disclaimer given that, that the [pensions] progress is really, ur, to my knowledge, is, um, only been complete, I guess, for 2015 & 2016 [not true: the most advanced audit is the 2015, & that’s only in draft], so, um, you know, really making sure we can see in, um, you know, once those reports are finalised I can kind of take a look as well, to see if there’s any way we can certainly lift that disclaimer, but I would anticipate right now you’re still probably going to be receiving a disclaimer in 2018, um, because, um, you know, those, those, those [pension] audits are still in progress”20:05, my emphases, https://kpftx.org/archives/pnb/audit/190819/audit190819a.mp3
+“I would imagine though, for the 2018, you’re still going to receive a disclaimer given that, that the [pensions] progress is really, urgh, to my knowledge, is, um – only been complete, I guess, for 2015 & 2016 [not true: the most advanced audit is the 2015, & that’s only in draft], so, um, you know, really making sure we can see in, um, you know – once those reports are finalised I can kind of take a look as well, to see if there’s any way we can certainly lift that disclaimer, but I would anticipate right now you’re still probably going to be receiving a disclaimer in 2018, um, because, um, you know, those, those, those [pension] audits are still in progress”20:05, emphases added, https://kpftx.org/archives/pnb/audit/190819/audit190819a.mp3

-(Mr Diaz made a serious error when also saying, “you’ve had, um, you know, you’ve had, urgh, disclaimers of opinion in the past – we issued a disclaimer last year for the 2016 audit, um – sorry, 2017 – &, um, um, you know, the previous auditor as well” (19:28, my emphases).
+(Mr Diaz made a serious error when also saying, “you’ve had, um, you know, you’ve had, urgh, disclaimers of opinion in the past – we issued a disclaimer last year for the 2016 audit, um – sorry, 2017 – &, um, um, you know, the previous auditor as well” (19:28, emphases added).
 No: as noted above, Regalia issued a qualified opinion for FY2016, not a disclaimer of opinion.
-Pacifica has only ever received a disclaimer once, that from Rogers & Co, for FY2017.
+Pacifica has only ever received a disclaimer twice, that from Rogers & Co, for FY2017 & FY2018.
 Surprisingly sloppy.)